 NB: The focus of the course is General English to adults.

-At the end of a 20-week IH CAM course, participants will have:
+At the end of the IH CAM course, participants will have:

-- Attended and participated in 30 hours of trainer input sessions for subject knowledge and teaching methodology, covering topics such as theories of language learning, language learners, skills and systems, which is run intensively over 5 days.
+- Attended and participated in 22 ½ hours of trainer input sessions for subject knowledge and teaching methodology, covering topics such as theories of language learning, language learners, skills and systems, which is run intensively over 5 days.

 - Completed pre- and post-session background reading of methodology books, articles and web-based research.